 - At least one French course in the two semesters prior to enrollment in Hollins Abroad

-- A French language assessment from your most recent French professor
+- An assessment of your French language skills by your most recent French professor

 - No major disciplinary infractions

-** Please note that rolling admission only applies to visiting students on the Hollins Abroad programs in London and Paris.
+** Please note that rolling admission only applies to visiting students on this program!

 Estimated Total Cost: $21,035 ($26,035 Comprehensive Fee - $5,000 Affiliate Institution Scholarship)